Get Tech Tips

 What are Dry and Wet Contacts?

-Basically “dry” contacts is a switch that has no shared power source or supply integral to the control.
+Basically, a “dry” contact is a switch with no shared power source or supply integral to the control.
 A common example would be the contacts in a compressor contactor.
-The contactor has a 24v coil (in residential) but the power supply through the contacts doesn't have any connection to the coil.
+The contactor has a 24v coil (in residential), but the power supply through the contacts doesn't have any connection to the coil.

 We see wet contacts every day when we connect a residential thermostat.
-A thermostat uses the same voltage/power source to power the control that it passed to the contacts from the “R” terminal.
+A thermostat uses the same voltage/power source to power the control that it passes to the contacts from the “R” terminal.

-This is especially important to differentiate when working on commercial equipment that may have different and varied control.
-The Danfoss ERC 213 shown above is an example where the compressor (terminals 1 & 2) may be of a different voltage than the wet contacts on 5 & 6 which must be 120V.
+That is especially important to differentiate when working on commercial equipment that may have different and varied control.
+The Danfoss ERC 213 shown above is an example where the compressor (terminals 1 & 2) may be of a different voltage than the wet contacts on 5 & 6, which must be 120V.

 Here is a video where I describe this in more detail: